JesusCoyotzi/SparseMapper/README.md

 -   labeled_cloud (sensor_msgs/PointCloud2): Point Cloud where evey point has a level corresponding to a code.
 -   codebook(sparse_map_msgs/codebook): The generated codebook as array of Point Messages

-#### Services provides
+#### Services provided

 It is worth nothing that both these services were created for testing and are not recommended to use while mapping.
 But are nevertheless provided.

 -   segmentation_reconfigure (sparse_map_msgs/Reconfigure): Allows to change number of centroids and lloyd iterations on runtime.
 -   quantize_space(sparse_map_msgs/QuantizeCloud): Quantize a cloud via service.